The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

 You can use this measure if you need to overcome sensitivity to outliers in your dataset.

-So, let’s get started with a simple example.
+So, let’s get started with a simple example and see how you can find the interquartile range value in Excel.

-Below we have a dataset with test scores in cell range B2:B21, and we want to calculate the Interquartile Range in D3.
+Below, we have a dataset with test scores in cell range B2:B21, and we want to calculate the Interquartile Range in cell D3.

 =QUARTILE.INC(B2:B21,3)-QUARTILE.INC(B2:B21,1)